 I want to share with you a resume checklist so you can ‘check off’ the most important elements to improve your resume for the Australian job market.

 If your resume is missing some of these elements, it’s OK.
 You can start building them in.
 If you’ve got all of these elements and you’re still not getting interviews it means the content behind these elements isn’t great.
-I suggest you contact me to arrange a free resume assessment to see where you’re going wrong.

 - Contact details.
 Are you using a professional email?
 Have you got your address listed and have you adopted an English name if you’re from overseas?